Mokkapps/ts-fullstack-app-demo/DEMO.md

     - Its dependency injection system is similar to the one in Angular.
     - It emphasises testability.
     - Its configuration APIs are similar to Angular as well.
+    - It uses annotations like used in SpringBoot etc.

     Many conventions and best practices used in Angular applications can be also be used in Nest.